PanfengZhang/adw/README.md

 # Angular distance weighting (adw)

-The irregularly-spaced data are gridded onto a regular latitude-longitude grid by weighting each station according to its distance and angle from the center of a search radius
+The irregularly-spaced data are interpolated onto a regular latitude-longitude grid by weighting each station according to its distance and angle from the center of a search radius